explore-de/basic-importer/README.md

 # basic-importer

+This project showcases how to import a basic BOM structure into the explore platform.
+It sends the pre-built BOM tree structure to a Kafka topic, where it will be consumed and imported by the explore plattform.
+Additional information can be found in your local and individual explore documentation plattform.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode